Lib3Rt9/DinosaurGameRF/README.md

-# Chrome Dinosaur Game using Reinforcement Learning
+# Some For-Fun Game using Reinforcement Learning

-(add testing branch)